-I have been working for a couple of years in an office of a multinational.
+I have been working for a couple of years now in a Corporate, in an office of a multinational.
 In between I worked several years as a freelancer.
 Right after my studies I did not start my career as a freelancer, neither in a multinational.
 After several jobs in the Netherlands I decided to seek my luck outside of these borders and pursue a career in the corporate world.
 Of course I could have done this in the Netherlands too, but I wanted something completely new.

 Right now I am working at Johnson Controls in the Accounts Payable department.
 This is a very dynamic and exciting part of the company.
 Due to merging the company undergoes several changes while working towards a strong focus in the product portfolio.
 To see this process from the first row is not only fun but extremely educational as well.